• Skip to primary navigation

 The vineyards of Saint-Tropez produce wines of recognized quality.
 They benefit from a Mediterranean climate conducive to the cultivation of grape varieties such as grenache, cinsault, mourvèdre and rolle, which produce wines that are fresh, fruity and delicate on the palate.
 In fact, the region is particularly famous for its rosé wines, some of which have the AOC Côtes de Provence label.

 You can discover these vineyards on a guided tour, during which you’ll taste different vintages.
-We warmly recommend this activity to oenophiles and the curious.
-Alternatively, you can explore vineyards on your own.
+We highly recommend this activity to wine lovers and anyone who’s curious.

 Practical advice